w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 ### Apache2

-You can run it in different modes such as prefork, worker or event.
+You can run it in different modes such as prefork, worker, or event.
 In this example, we use [event](https://httpd.apache.org/docs/2.4/mod/event.html) which works well on higher load environments but other modes are also useful given the requirements.